Luchixiang/EMDiffuse/README.md

 ## EMDiffuse-n and EMDiffuse-r For your own EM dataset

 **Note that all the above steps are designed for our multiple noise level denoising and super-resolution datasets.
 If you want to try your own dataset, you may need to modify the crop and register codes to meet the format of your dataset.
-We provide a demo for you to implement inference on a more simpler dataset with the file strucutre:**
+We provide a demo for you to implement inference on a simpler dataset with the file structure:**

 ```bash
 Test_images: